 Interestingly there is a surprise that awaits us in the section of revenue generation comparison between the two platforms.
 Here Apple’s iOS is able to completely turn the situation over its head.
 The majority of revenue generation is upon iOS platform and by the majority, I mean a good 60 to 70%.

 Let’s spare a thought for the Goliath: Windows Mobile

 Although many of us would laugh out at the possibility of Windows pulling down iOS and Android, but let’s try to understand what is happening now:

 iOS and Android are very near to the point of saturation, they are dangerously close to the threshold point where every result would turn around.

 Windows Mobile: A smooth, Tile based eye catchy UI and with good capabilities stands as a good competition for both the Giants, in today’s time when users are looking for something different in their devices, Windows for sure offers a respite from the old interfaces iOS and Android offers.

-Problem with Windows: Applications!!!!
+The problem with Windows: Applications!!!!
 Simply the reason is Applications which are available for the windows platform.
 There are not enough applications for windows platform to keep the user hooked onto this platform.
-I mean seriously the device lacks of any good apps (people keep saying they are on their way).
+I mean seriously the device lacks any good apps (people keep saying they are on their way).

 The current trend has given a shocking result, In the US and Worldwide Windows phone has gained market share in a considerable amount.
 Individually Windows was the highest gainer in market share(please do not misunderstand by this I mean the highest gainer which is compared to the market share of windows mobile only in the past).